-The Palmer United Party has thrown its weight behind the ANMF’s ongoing campaign to improve nurse-to-patient staffing ratios in aged care.
+The Palmer United Party has thrown its weight behind the ANMF’s ongoing campaign to improve nurse to patient staffing ratios in aged care.

-“The senator appreciated these concerns and the lack of quality care in some nursing homes because of poor staffing, as these issues had also been raised by community members in his home state of Queensland,” Thomas said.
+“The Senator appreciated these concerns and the lack of quality care in some nursing homes because of poor staffing, as these issues had also been raised by community members in his home state of Queensland,” Thomas said.

 In a broadside Thomas added that Ley had so far refused to meet with the ANMF despite a pledge by the minister to be more consultative with the health sector regarding any reform measures.

 "I am hopeful to meet with all key stakeholders, including the Australian Nursing and Midwifery Federation, throughout the consultation," she said.

 Email [email protected]